 successful completion of the Cumulative Examinations

-satisfactory completion of the original proposal defense and oral (candidacy) exam
+satisfactory completion of the oral (candidacy) exam

 3.4.2 A student may not enroll for dissertation credits until the semester after he/she is admitted to candidacy.
 At least two semesters must elapse between admission to candidacy and awarding of the Ph.D. degree.